A Comprehensive Overview Of Medical Devices Compliance in Vietnam

 Foreign medical equipment manufacturers should keep in mind the following categories of buyers to avoid any medical device compliance issues.
 In Vietnam, there are essentially four types of medical equipment purchasers:

-Around 70% of the medical equipment used in Vietnam is purchased by public hospitals and healthcare facilities.
+• Government hospitals, clinics and health centers: Around 70% of the medical equipment used in Vietnam is purchased by public hospitals and healthcare facilities.
 Foreign companies can sell their products in these centers if they tie up with a local partner.
-It is more lucrative for foreign medical equipment distribution companies to sell their products in government healthcare centers as they have the ability to buy sophisticated devices due to government aid.

 Common Risks for Medical Devices Investors

-Download the full PDF guide for the Medical Devices Registration in Vietnam now!
+Download Now: The Full PDF Guide For The Medical Devices Registration in Vietnam

 How can InCorp Vietnam Assist?